 1. The Pololu Valley Lookout

 The Pololu Valley Lookout, located on the northern tip of the Big Island, provides a sweeping view of one of the most dramatic valleys on the Hawaiian Islands.
-You can take a breathtaking view of the ocean as it meets the cliffs.
+You can take a breathtaking ocean view as it meets the cliffs.
 Plus, you can see ancient Hawaiian walls along the Kohala Coast.
-Ancient Hawaiians built the valley walls.
-You can still see the remnants today.
-This is a great spot to try and see humpback whales during December through March--they migrate here every year!
+Ancient Hawaiians built the valley walls, and you can still see the remnants today.
+This is a great spot to try and see humpback whales from December through March--they migrate here every year!

 After spending some time enjoying the scenery, get ready for another adventure.
 To enjoy Pololu Valley, you'll want to take the trail leading to the valley and hike to the black sand beach at the bottom.
 This trail takes you down a stunning 500-foot (150m) drop in just 0.75 miles (1.2km)!